viviensiu/heart-failure-prediction/README.md

 ### Create Virtual Environment using Pipenv
 * If you cloned this repo, `Pipfile` and `Pipfile.lock` should already be available in `heart_failure_prediction`.
 You can skip the following step.
-* If not, navigate to `heart_failure_prediction` in your command prompt/terminal, and execute `pipenv install numpy scikit-learn seaborn jupyter notebook xgboost streamlit`.
-If it's successful, you should see both `Pipfile` and `Pipfile.lock`.
+* If not, navigate to `heart_failure_prediction` in your command prompt/terminal:
+    * Execute `pipenv install numpy scikit-learn seaborn jupyter notebook xgboost streamlit flask requests`.
+    * If it's successful, you should see both `Pipfile` and `Pipfile.lock`.

 ### Activate virtual env
 * To activate the pipenv environment defined in `Pipfile` and `Pipfile.lock`, in command prompt/terminal: